tomassar/distributed-fs-go/README.md

 - Utilizing context for managing request-specific data across functions
 ## TODO

-- Create a graphical/command line interface to use the file storage system
+- Create a graphical/command line interface to use the file storage system.